 I started the Courage to Speak Foundation with a mission and promise to Ian- to not let this happen to another family.
 Speaking out about his death, and my experience with the systems that encourage denial and enabling, I knew I could not keep silent.
 I had to speak out, to let others know the signs and behaviors I painfully came to learn.

-Our newest program, The Courage to Speak®-Courageous Parenting 101 “Parenting Through the Opioid Crisis and Beyond” was developed in response to the Opioid Crisis in our Nation.
+Our latest program was developed in response to the Opioid Crisis in our Nation.
 Adapted from the original multi-session drug prevention education program, this offers parents pertinent information they need to help keep their children safe during the opioid epidemic.
 Adapted from the original multi-session drug prevention education program, this offers parents pertinent information they need to help keep their children safe during the opioid epidemic.

 The Courage to Speak® Drug Prevention Education Programs comprise a unique multi-component, holistic model that engages home, school and community to address youth drug abuse and provide students, parents, educators and others with knowledge and skills to achieve healthy solutions.